 Online Application process

-Applications must be made using DMP's website between 9am 24th February 2017 and 5pm WST, 7th April 2017.
+Applications must be made using the DMIRS website between 9am 15th September 2017 and 5pm WST, 20th October 2017.
 The system will close at 5pm WST and any applications not fully submitted by that time will not be accepted.

-Applicants will be guided throuh questions which will address administrative as well as technical criteria.
-Because of the varying character limits in individual fields in the online form applicants are advised to prepare their responses to criteria using word processing sofrware and then copy and paste the response into the appropriate field in the online form.
+Applicants will be guided through questions which will address administrative as well as technical criteria.
+Because of the varying character limits in individual fields in the online form applicants are advised to prepare their responses to criteria using word processing software and then copy and paste the response into the appropriate field in the online form.

 Exceeding the character limits specified against fields or the file size for attachments will mean that the application is rejected by the system.

 All applicants may apply for General and single deep hole grants, funding for which is governed by the cost and type of program.

 Prospectors may apply using either the prospector application form or general application form for funding with the associated conditions in each category.

 Prospector grants have restricted availability.
 Applicants should ensure that they are eligible to apply for these grants otherwise the application will be considered invalid.